 Less is often More

-Combining Image and Type
+The Relationship of Image and Type

-'Edwardian Script', an elegant calligraphic font, was chosen for the word 'Writers' as this stylish black typeface perfectly illustrates the crafts of writing and printing.
+- 'Edwardian Script', an elegant calligraphic font, was chosen for the word 'Writers' as this stylish black typeface perfectly illustrates the crafts of writing and printing.

-The square green '&' symbol creates a neutral zone between these two adversaries.
+- The square green '&' symbol creates a neutral zone between these two adversaries.